-Kate was deceived into a long-term, intimate relationship with an undercover police officer, Mark Kennedy.
+Kate Wilson (KW) is bringing the case.
+Kate was deceived into a long-term, intimate relationship with an undercover police officer, Mark Kennedy (MK).
 She is now taking a case to the Investigatory Power’s Tribunal (IPT), claiming that the police violated her Human Rights under Articles 3, 8, 10, 11 and 14 of the European Convention of Human Rights.

 What you can do

 We are looking for campaigning allies against undercover policing and the surveillance state.
 It is intimidating to take on the state alone, and together we will be stronger.

 ……write us messages of support… organise solidarity actions….. help us campaign on the issue….. share on social media…. write about our case…. link to your existing campaigns….